 The history of the thermocouple

 Back in 1821, German physicist Thomas Johann Seebeck explored the notion of different metals when they are joined together.
-He discovered that temperature changes between the joints and a magnetic field was observed – this is known as the Seeback effect.
+He discovered that temperature changes between the joints and a magnetic field were observed – this is known as the Seeback effect.

-From there, the magnetic field was later discovered to be part of the thermo-electric current.
+From there, the magnetic field was later discovered to be part of the thermoelectric current.
 The voltage generated from the two types of wire is what is used to measure temperature from very high to low.